Megakuul/XMemo/README.md

         "titlemap": {
             "500": "Contender",
             "1000": "Chief",
-        };
+        }
     }
 }

 ```

 Function: Returns the platform configuration object
-Requires a user with "admin" role.
+Requires a user with "admin" or "maintainer" role.

 **/admin/config**